 This web page shows only a small excerpt of our Garcia research.
-Another 192 words(14 lines of text) covering the years 1668 and 1706 are included under the topic Early Garcia History in all our PDF Extended History products.
+More information is included under the topic Early Garcia History in all our PDF Extended History products.

 The records on immigrants and ships' passengers show a number of people bearing the name Garcia:

 Garcia Settlers in the United States in the 19th Century

 Garcia Settlers in the United States in the 20th Century

 The Garcia Family Crest was acquired from the Houseofnames.com archives.
 The Garcia Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.